-To form a stratum in this grouping there must be a minimum of 10 companies, except for companies in size group 4 (20 to 49 employees) which do not require a minimum and form a stratum here.
+To form a stratum in this grouping there must be a minimum of 10 enterprises, except for enterprises in size group 4 (20 to 49 employees) which do not require a minimum and form a stratum here.
 Otherwise, it moves to the next one.